renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 Lowest current accuracy to satisfy the criterion
 Rules:

 Ensure that success criteria always start with "Ensure" or "Avoid", whichever is most appropriate.
+Use a positive phrasing to describe what the person want to achieve directly, or a negative phrasing (almost always starting with 'Avoid') to describe what the person want to prevent.
+Focus on distinct aspects of the experience and add specific context.
+Don't simply create opposing statements for the same concept.
 Each criterion should describe an expected outcome that is Objectively Measurable, Specific and Actionable.
 You can mention a specific circumstance related to situational or variable factors if you perceive that the need predominates, or exists mostly, in that circumstance.
 Always avoid adjectives and adverbs.
 Avoid ambiguity.
 Use nouns and verbs.